Official-Indigo-Studios/SpawnerWrenches/README.md

 `/givewrench <player> <amount>` | Give a player a spawner wrench | `spawnerwrenches.admin`

 ## API
-SilkSpawners has a small API for developers, it contains two very useful events designed around this plugin.
+SpawnerWrenches has a small API for developers, it contains two very useful events designed around this plugin.
 (Pickup event only fires when using the spawner wrench)

 #### Events
 ```java